Dott.ssa Sanjana Malledevarahalli Chandrappa

 Summary

-In conclusion, this study demonstrates that dairy cows experiencing metritis and CE exhibit higher levels of oxidative stress and immune imbalances, highlighting the importance of early detection through uterine health assessments for improved management and therapeutic interventions.
+In summary, our study highlighted those dairy cows with metritis or CE during the postpartum period showed increased levels of oxidative stress and immune imbalances.
+This underscores the importance of early detection through uterine health screenings for better management and treatment options.

 Research activities